macornwell/ethical-computing/README.md

 Before we get into the meaty, meat, here are "quick start" tutorials.

 ## How To: "Booting Up" an Ethical AI Agent
-If you are using agent systems such as the Cursor IDE plugin, simply "execute" the ./bin/agent-start.md file.
+If you are using agent systems such as the Cursor IDE plugin execute in chat window:

-Load it into your context, and then type "execute".
-The agent should read the document, and begin the process of running the trust chain.
-Once that is complete, you can continue on understanding the level of ethics that your AI instance has.
+`@agent-start.md  follow each step before executing the next`

 # Why Does This Repo Exist
 This repo is completely unlike one you have ever seen.
 This is in-fact a VERY operational system building toolkit.
 But you'll find nearly no code available.
 Only "human readable documents".
 A quick peek in the "source directory (./src) and you'll discover just documents.
 These documents are used to build robust and intelligent systems.